How To Invest in Real Estate with a Self-Directed IRA

 Can I Invest in Real Estate With an IRA?

-What Are the Self-Directed IRA Rules for Real Estate?
+What are the Self-Directed IRA Rules for Real Estate?

 The most important rule is to always think of your IRA and personal funds as two separate entities.
 Technically, the IRA owns the property, and you, as the account holder, are the manager.
 Think of it as if your IRA is a company, like Amazon.
 When you invest in Amazon, Jeff Bezos is responsible for all cash-flow decisions.
 With a Self-Directed IRA, you are the manager who is responsible for all decisions and transactions.
 However, you cannot receive a material benefit from your IRA asset.
 This would be called a prohibited transaction.
-The good news is that once you get the rule down, it's really easy to stay in compliance.
+The good news is that once you get the rule down, it's really easy to be compliant.

 Now that you understand what a Self-Directed Real Estate IRA is, you need to also understand its many facets.
 There's a lot to take into consideration when it comes to a Self-Directed IRA and real estate, like depreciation, portfolio diversification, and deferred taxes, just to name a few.